rainbowdashlabs/sql-java/README.md

 Looking at the image, I think you might be seeing how this comes in handy.
 Data is stored neatly as entries or rows of data.
 Each kind of data is classified under each column.\
 The data is structured in columns.
 Why am I always say that the data is structured?
-Because there is unstructered data as well.
-Thats something where you would use so called noSQL database, altough the term "noSQL" is a bit missleading, since it is a very broad field, but thats something for another time.\
+Because there is unstructured data as well.
+That's something where you would use so called noSQL database, although the term "noSQL" is a bit misleading, since it is a very broad field, but that's something for another time.

 Since the data is structured SQL databases can do lot more than just storing data.
 They can define rules for values in a column or even validate combination of columns.
-They can also link colums in different tables together and delete dropped rows when the linked row is deleted.
-This is also a gread way to keep data consistency, but we are already going into the topic without clarifying some things.
-Lets get started with some prerequisites.
+They can also link columns in different tables together and delete dropped rows when the linked row is deleted.
+This is also a great way to keep data consistency, but we are already going into the topic without clarifying some things.
+Let's get started with some prerequisites.

 # Prerequisite